jso123450/academic-kickstart/content/home/experience.md

   date_start = "2018-06-01"
   date_end = "2018-12-01"
   description = """
-  Accomplishments:
-  *	Built the prototype of a new state health exchange platform
-  *	Established a preprocessing library used to build machine learning models
+  Built the prototype of a new state health exchange platform and established a preprocessing library used to build machine learning models
   """

 +++